telescopeѲptics.net

 R of the wavefront.
 Thus, with the stop at mirror surface and

-exit pupil plane at the mirror vertex, mirror focal length
+exit pupil plane at mirror vertex, the mirror focal length

 equals the radius of the wavefront in the pupil.
 The top